msander1983/MadBotPluginRelease/CurrentVersionReleaseNotes.md

 - Limit to the size of the selection to avoid error messages from the MadBot API.
 - Better error messages.
 - A few new functions added.
+- Added disclaimer to implementations window.
+- The first new node is automatically selected.

 ## 0.0.11
 - Bug fixes.